stonepros/stone/doc/mgr/zabbix.rst

 when sending items to Zabbix.
 This should match the name of the *Host* in your Zabbix server.

-When the *identifier* parameter is not configured the ceph-<fsid> of the cluster will be used when sending data to Zabbix.
+When the *identifier* parameter is not configured the stone-<fsid> of the cluster will be used when sending data to Zabbix.

-This would for example be *ceph-c4d32a99-9e80-490f-bd3a-1d22d8a7d354*
+This would for example be *stone-c4d32a99-9e80-490f-bd3a-1d22d8a7d354*

 Additional configuration keys which can be configured and their default values: